senharvestlo/senharvest-optimized-code/README.md

 ## 📧 Form Integration

-The contact form is configured to work with Formspree.
+The contact form is configured to work with Firebase Cloud Functions.
 To set up:

-1. Create a Formspree account
+1. Deploy the Cloud Function in `functions/sendEmailOnContact.js`
-2. Create a new form
+2. Configure SMTP settings in Firebase Functions config
-3. Update `REACT_APP_FORMSPREE_ID` in your `.env` file
+3. Update `REACT_APP_CF_SENDCONTACT_URL` in your `.env` file
-4. Update the form endpoint in `src/utils/emailService.js`
+4. The form automatically saves to Firestore and sends emails

 ## 🔥 Firebase Setup